GoldandBlack - Purdue Recruiting Rewind: 2000

 Highest NFL Draft pick: Schweigert.
 The agile and dynamic free safety was tabbed in the third round (67th overall) of the 2004 NFL Draft by the Raiders.

 The one that got away: As Purdue produced results, it became involved with a higher-caliber of player.
-It competed hard for the likes of WR Johnnie Morant (Syracuse), LB Jovan Witherspoon (Notre Dame), TE Quinn Sypniewski (Colorado), Tony Brown (Tennessee) and Carlos Perez (Florida).
+It competed hard for the likes of WR Johnnie Morant (Syracuse), LB Jovan Witherspoon (Notre Dame), DB Domonique Foxworth (Maryland), TE Quinn Sypniewski (Colorado), Tony Brown (Tennessee) and Carlos Perez (Florida).

 Who played in the NFL: FS Stuart Schweigert (3rd round 2004/Raiders), OT Kelly Butler (6th round 2004/Lions), LB Niko Koutouvides (4th round 2004/Seahawks), CB Jacques Reeves (7th round 2004/Cowboys).
 While he was a walk-on, it’s worth noting C Nick Hardwick was the first Boilermaker off the board in 2004, going in the third round (66th overall) to the Chargers.